Create Buffers (Standard Feature Analysis)

 Usage

-• The size of the buffer can be entered as a constant using the distance option (all buffers will be the same size) or using values from a field (different features can have buffers of a different size).
-You can create a multiple-ring buffer using the distance option by entering multiple constants.
+• The size of the buffer can be provided as a constant using the distance option (all buffers will be the same size) or using values from a field (different features can have buffers of a different size).
+You can create a multiple-ring buffer using the distance option by providing multiple constants.

 • By default, this tool will create overlapping buffers when the buffer areas meet.
 When the input features are lines, the default is a rounded buffer on all sides of the lines.
 When the input features are polygons, the default is to include the input area in the buffer.
 When there are multiple input distances, the default is to create rings.